MHCPPrograms/worlds-documentation/docs/asset-library-import/creating-plants-and-foliage.md

 If you want to try to follow along, I suggest using a tablet with a pen stylus that supports pressure sensitivity.
 A pen tablet (such as a Wacom) connected to your computer and a program like Photoshop would be the standard, but any device/app that you can draw on and get the results onto your computer will work.
 I am using a Samsung Galaxy Tab with the Sketchbook app, and transferring my images to my computer via Google Drive.

+### Texture Size

+Make sure to create your textures at a reasonable size.
+If your plant is a large centerpiece in the middle of a lobby, then you can justify using a larger, more detailed texture versus if it were a small background decor item.

+For stylized assets, I find that using a texel density of 1x1 meter in the 3D world equals 256x256 pixels of texture space usually works well.
+I usually work at 1024x1024 to ensure that I have enough room to add details, and then shrink the size after the texture is finished.

+Your textures **must** be some power of 2.
+The most common dimensions for a lightweight web/mobile platform like Horizon Worlds will be 256, 512, and 1024.
+Texture size impacts load times, travel times, etc, so you want to try to use the smallest texture size you can while still maintaining visual quality.

 ### Identifying Needed Components

 The first step is to decide on how many unique parts and variations my final plant will need.
 You can think of this like a checklist: leaves, stems, flowers, etc. I suggest having at least 2 different leaf variations to avoid too much visual repetition - things like shape, size, and color can be varied slightly between them for a more natural appearance.